 - Use dependable, documented, and variable methods to communicate and connect to volunteers, vendors, and the public.
 This includes email, public and private areas on websites, online calendars, phone trees, and mailings.
 Make sure you use a variety of methods to communicate so that you don’t leave anyone out of the loop.
 Make sure you keep and share records of all of your communication efforts.

 - Be willing to adjust or pare down the festival if volunteers are not found for certain areas/ functions.
-Set a time well before the festival, and before major funds are spent, to remove event areas or functions if there are no volunteers to support them.
+Set a time well before the festival, and before major funds are spent or the schedule set, to remove event areas or functions if there are no volunteers to support them.

 - Use written waivers and agreements for volunteers & vendors.
 All volunteers should sign liability, acceptable behavior, and photo use waivers.
 (If this is a public event, there will be people taking pictures of your volunteers- this should at least be discussed with them.)
 Have your photographers sign photo non-exclusive use waivers.
 (There’s noting like losing all of a year’s festival photos when the ‘volunteer’ that took the photos claims they are a ‘professional’ after the event, and want to charge for or not give the photos to the organizers!)
 On the acceptable behavior waiver I would recommend no drug or alcohol use policies while volunteers are working.
 This also allows you eject volunteers who want to for example- do their sword demonstration drunk, or light up marijuana in front of the venue representatives.
 (Just as examples…)